The Secrets of Barcelona’s Underground

 The city also keeps under its soil some stories of mystery and esotericism linked to the so-called Ghost Stations.
-There are up to 12 metro stations that for various reasons were never put into service or were closed, of which the most famous are those of Gaudí (L5), Banc (L4), Ferrán (L3), Correos (L4) and Travessera (L3).
+There are up to 12 metro stations that for various reasons were never put into service or were closed.
+The most famous are those of Gaudí (L5), Banc (L4), Ferrán (L3), Correos (L4) and Travessera (L3).
 Some of these stations are still accessible from the outside, and many are linked with mysterious tales.

-If you are riding on Line 2 or 5, make sure to take a peek outside your window to catch a glimpse of the Gaudí metro station.
+If you are riding on Line 2 or 5, make sure to take a peek outside your window to see the Gaudí metro station.
 Located near the Sagrada Familia, this station was built in 1968 but was never actually opened for use due to changing metro plans.
-Some passengers claim to have seen mysterious ghost people on this platform awaiting a train, and some even claim to see the figure of Antoni Gaudí himself.
+Some passengers claim to have seen ghosts on this platform awaiting a train, and some even claim to see the figure of Antoni Gaudí himself.

 Air Raid Shelters

 Another intriguing hidden part of Barcelona is its underground air raid shelters.
 During the Spanish Civil War, the general public built more than 1,000 shelters as a way to protect themselves from the frequent bomb raids.
 The first shelters were set up in the basements of houses and in metro stations.
 However, as the bombings intensified, people joined together to build proper air-raid shelters.
-Many of them still exist today, and though they are clearly a major part of Barcelona’s history, they are often overlooked in favor of more touristic attractions (like the already mentioned Sagrada Familia or the Park Güell).
+Many of them still exist today, and though they are clearly a major part of Barcelona’s history.
+Thus, they are often overlooked in favor of more touristic attractions.

 One of the shelters that remains today is Refugi 307.
 This shelter was built in Poble Sec, and its entrance is located at Nou de la Rambla.
 The shelter consists of 400 meters of tunnels that include bathrooms, a fireplace, and a water fountain.
-Refuge 307 is one of the best examples of shelters built in Barcelona and at the same time, it is an authentic memorial of the struggle for the survival and disaster of wars.
+Refuge 307 is one of the best examples of shelters built in Barcelona.
+At the same time, it is an authentic memorial of the struggle for the survival and disaster of wars.

 There are many theories about underground Barcelona and all of the mysteries it hides.
-If you’re brave enough, it’s really interesting to visit any of these hidden corners of Barcelona and find out if the ghost stories are true or not on your own.
-And finally, you can see that this intriguing and exciting city has more than a sea and beautiful architecture to offer!
+If you’re brave enough, it’s really interesting to visit any of these hidden corners of Barcelona.
+And then, find out if the ghost stories are true or not on your own.
+Finally, you can see that this intriguing and exciting city has more than a sea and beautiful architecture to offer!